Data Processing in Hadoop Ecosystem: Complete Data Flow Explained

 Data processing in Hadoop follows a structured flow that ensures large datasets are efficiently processed across distributed systems.
 The process starts with raw data being divided into smaller chunks, processed in parallel, and finally aggregated to generate meaningful output.

-Understanding this step-by-step workflow is essential to optimizing performance and managing large-scale data effectively.
+Understanding this step-by-step workflow of data processing in Hadoop is essential to optimizing performance and managing large-scale data effectively.

 Before processing begins, Hadoop logically divides the dataset into manageable parts.
 This ensures that data is efficiently read and distributed across the cluster, optimizing resource utilization and parallel execution.
 Logical splitting prevents unnecessary data fragmentation, reducing processing overhead and enhancing cluster efficiency.